Funding Programmes

 General Grant Call

-The 2025 grant application period was held from May 9 to May 31, 2025.
-The next general application round will take place in spring 2026.
+The next grant application period will be held from May 9 to May 31, 2026.

 During the spring general call, funding can be applied for work, new initiatives, and the development of activities in the fields of science, the arts, and civil society activities.